reidev275/ReducingDeveloperFriction/slides/index.md

 	}

 ' I gave a presentation on this last year
-' now we adhere to SOLID principals
+' now we adhere to SOLID principles
 ' we can test / mock / stub
 ' BUT
 ' go to definition now takes us to the interface